ProjectsAllied Supply Chains

 operating pedigree.

 Falcon Allied Supply Chains is led by Rick Gittleman, Eric Best, and Mike Ciricillo.
-The operating team carries collective direct credentials across the African Copperbelt at Freeport Africa, Tenke Fungurume, and Glencore Mutanda.
+The operating team carries collective direct credentials across the African Copperbelt at Freeport Africa (Tenke Fungurume), Glencore (Mutanda, KCC), and Mopani.

 RG